-- In a medium sized bowl, whisk together the egg, eggnog, vanilla and spices.
+- In a medium sized bowl, whisk together the egg, eggnog, brown sugar, vanilla and spices.
 Add the bread to the bowl and stir to combine, then add the pecans and stir again.
 Allow the mixture to stand for at least 5 minutes, so the bread can absorb the eggnog mixture.

 - Divide the batter evenly among the 4 prepared muffin wells.
 Bake for 20-25 minutes.